Frequently asked questions

 Where is the E40 waterway proposal?

-The E40 waterway will link Gdansk on the Baltic Sea to Kherson on the Black Sea via Poland, Belarus and Ukraine – please see this interactive map: https://savepolesia.org/the-threat/
+The E40 waterway will link Gdansk on the Baltic Sea to Kherson on the Black Sea via Poland, Belarus and Ukraine –please see this interactive map: https://savepolesia.org/the-threat/

-On this you can zoom out to see the full length of the E40 proposal, or zoom in to see specific elements, including proposed Siarzewo dam north of Warsaw.
+On this, you can zoom out to see the full length of the E40 proposal, or zoom in to see specific elements, including proposed Siarzewo dam north of Warsaw.

 How much of the 2000km of rivers along the E40 waterway’s route would be affected?

-Works will be needed on a very large part of the 2000 km.
+About 600 km of the E40 waterway route are in Poland, 650 km in Belarus and 970km in Ukraine.
+E40 waterway would be designed for ships more than 80 meters in length.
+To accommodate them the channel must be at least 2.5 meters deep.
+To enable this works will be needed on a very large part of the 2000 km.
 While the E40 waterway might appear a complete route on the map, some of its sections are either completely unsuitable for shipping or have low shipping classes (I-III), meaning they are not suitable for freight transport.
 For example, in Poland only 66.5 km of the Lower Vistula (55 km of Wloclawek reservoir and 11.5 km of “Dead Vistula”) is currently at the required international technical standards for freight transport.

-Hence, to make E40 waterway fully navigable to shipping class IV (the requirement for an international waterway) extensive infrastructure works would be needed, including: 12-15 dams on the Vistula in Poland, the roughly 160 km of new channel with seven locks in Poland, between five and seven dams in Belarus, and extensive dredging and channel straightening, including in the Chernobyl Exclusion Zone.
+Hence, to make E40 waterway fully navigable to shipping class IV (the requirement for an international waterway) extensive infrastructure works would be needed, including: 12-15 dams on the Vistula in Poland, the roughly 160 km of new channel with seven locks in Poland, between five and seven dams in Belarus, and extensive dredging and channel straightening, including in the Chornobyl Exclusion Zone.
 Works of this extent would make this one of the most complicated, expensive and destructive to nature construction projects in the world.

 Aren't Inland Waterways a green form of transport?